 For these reasons, I decided I would like to master the art of melt-pour soap, as well.
 After a few different experiments, I came up with a glycerin soap recipe that I think is worth sharing (and selling).

 Not All Melt-and-Pour Soap Bases Are Created Equal

-Many of them contain detergents and chemicals, and using a base with these things go against my ethics.
+Many of them contain detergents and chemicals, and using a base with these things goes against my ethics.
 So I sought out the highest quality bases I could find.
-It turns out, these are made by a company called .
+It turns out these are made by a company called SFIC.
 The only pitfall, in my opinion, is that they use palm oil.
-I do not purchase or use palm oil in my homemade soaps, but since SFIC uses sustainable palm, I feel a little more comfortable that using their bases does not go against my personal beliefs regarding palm oil.
-SFIC
+I do not purchase or use palm oil in my homemade soaps, but since SFIC uses sustainable palm, I feel a little more comfortable than using their bases does not go against my personal beliefs regarding palm oil.

 Okay, onto the recipe!
-I read that adzuki beans are amazing for the skin and I couldn’t wait to try them in a soap.
-After using a bar of this, I fell in love with the way my skin feels afterward.
+I read that adzuki beans are amazing for the skin, and I couldn’t wait to try them in a bar of soap.
+After using a bar of this, I fell in love with the way my skin felt afterward.
 I’ve since incorporated these into cold process soap, as well.

 Adzuki Bean Body Polish Glycerin Soap Recipe

 - 1 pound SFIC goat milk soap base, cubed